 Adaptive Immunity

-You have a number of cells that will try to eliminate any foreign body that they believe should not be there.
-Your adaptive immunity works in a different way in that it responds to the discovery of a threat that has already begun to become a problem for you.
+You have several cells that will try to eliminate any foreign body that they believe should not be there.
+Your adaptive immunity works differently in that it responds to the discovery of a threat that has already begun to become a problem for you.

 This element of your immune system will specialize in eliminating sickness using a variety of methods.
 This could be opening up a membrane or simply taking it and flushing it out of your system.